RealXuChe/CS385/README.md

-# Cepheus toolkits
+# Andromeda toolkits

-Cepheus toolkits is a web-based utility platform that offers numerous computing or visualization tools in the field of computer science.
+Andromeda toolkits is a web-based utility platform that offers numerous computing or visualization tools in the field of computer science.
 Convenient for one-off tasks and also offers some unique professional features.

-Cepheus toolkits is the team project for module CS353FZ at the Maynooth University.
+Andromeda toolkits is the team project for module CS385FZ at the Maynooth University.

-We're the Team 14, _PHENOMENON_, consisting of the following members:

-> XU CHE
->
-> YANG YECAN
->
-> ZHANG YUNAN
->
-> CHEN WEIBIN
->
-> YANG YUNFEI
->
-> CHEN YULIANG
->
-> YE JINGRUI

 ## Running and deploying